Lancashire Fusiliers: Regular Army

 The 1st Battalion, which was based in Karachi in the early months of the war, returned to the United Kingdom in January 1915.
 It was prominent at the landing at Cape Helles on 25 April 1915 during the Gallipoli Campaign as part of the 86th Brigade in the 29th Division.
 The shore had been silent but as the first boat landed, Ottoman small-arms fire swept the British and caused many casualties.
 Six Victoria Crosses were awarded to the 1st Battalion, Lancashire Fusiliers – 'the six VCs before breakfast'.
 The landing spot (W Beach) was later known as 'Lancashire Landing'.
-The battalion were evacuated in January 1916 and landed at Marseille in March 1916 and saw action on the Western Front.
+The battalion were evacuated in January 1916 and landed at Marseille in March 1916.
+It saw action on the Western Front.

 The 2nd Battalion landed at Boulogne as part of the 12th Brigade in the 4th Division in August 1914 and also saw action on the Western Front.
 Between November 1915 and February 1916, the brigade was part of 36th (Ulster) Division before returning to the 4th Division.

 Special Reserve

 The 3rd (Reserve) and 4th (Extra Reserve) Battalions spent the whole war in England, the 3rd Bn in the Humber Garrison and the 4th initially at Barrow-in-Furness and later in the Severn Garrison.
 They fulfilled their dual role of coast defence and preparing reinforcement drafts of regular reservists, special reservists, recruits and returning wounded for the regular battalions serving overseas.
 Thousands of men would have passed through their ranks during the war.
-While at Hull the 3rd Bn probably assisted in the formation of 13th (Reserve) Battalion, Lancashire Fusiliers, from Kitchener's Army volunteers.
+While at Hull, the 3rd Battalion assisted in the formation of 13th (Reserve) Battalion, Lancashire Fusiliers, from Kitchener's Army volunteers.